• Home

 How to Create a Scatter Plot in Excel with 3 Variables?

-A Scatter Plot is one of the best-suited visualization designs for displaying causal relationships in data with more than 2 variables.
+A Scatter Plot in Excel is one of the best-suited visualization designs for displaying causal relationships in data with more than 2 variables.

 how to create a scatter plot in excel with 3 variables